-Saturated Zone

-Zone with only water in the interconnected spaces.

-Simulation

-The imitative representation of the functioning of one system or process by means of the functioning of another, such as a computer simulation of groundwater flow.

-Soil Moisture

-Moisture contained in the soil above the water table, including water vapor.

-Source Water Protection

-Source water refers to water from streams, rivers, lakes or underground aquifers that is used for drinking.
-There are three primary parts to Minnesota's Source Water Protection Program, administered by the MN Department of Health:

-- 1. Wellhead Protection

-- 2. Source Water Assessments

-- 3. Protection of Surface Water Intakes

-Special Well and Boring Construction Area

-A Special Well and Boring Construction Area is sometimes also called a well advisory.
-It is a mechanism which provides for controls on the drilling or alteration of public and private water supply wells, and monitoring wells in an area where groundwater contamination has, or may, result in risks to the public health.
-The purposes of a Special Well and Boring Construction Area are to inform the public of potential health risks in areas of groundwater contamination, provide for the construction of safe water supplies, and prevent the spread of contamination due to the improper drilling of wells or borings.

-Specified Flow

-Cumulative depletion of groundwater that results in greater than 15% reduction of groundwater base flow, as represented by average August flow rate.

-Stormwater

-Surplus surface water generated by rainfall that does not seep into the earth but flows overland to flowing or stagnant bodies of water.
-(See also runoff.)
-DNR defines stormwater more specifically as runoff from impervious surfaces.

-Stormwater Reuse

-The collection and use of stormwater runoff that is reclaimed for specific, direct, and beneficial uses.
-The term is also used to describe water that is collected on-site and utilized in a new application.
+Stormwater Reuse The collection and use of stormwater runoff that is reclaimed for specific, direct, and beneficial uses.
+The term is also used to describe water that is collected on-site and reused.
 It is also called rainwater harvesting, rainwater recycling, or rainwater reclamation.
-The Minnesota Department of Natural Resources more specifically defines stormwater reuse as the secondary use of water for a purpose other than what it was originally appropriated for.

-Sub-region

-A Metropolitan Council Water Supply Planning management area defined to ensure that technical analyses are distributed equitably throughout the region, reflect all the varied water supply conditions/environments, and that sustainability issues and approaches are distributed in a targeted way.
+Subregion A Metropolitan Council Water Supply Planning management area defined to ensure that technical analyses are distributed equitably throughout the region, reflect all the varied water supply conditions/environments, and that sustainability issues and approaches are distributed in a targeted way.
+Suburban Area Communities that saw their primary era of development during the 1980s and early 1990s.

-Suburban Area

-Communities that saw their primary era of development during the 1980s and early 1990s.
 Suburban communities also include places that were once resort destinations along Lake Minnetonka and White Bear Lake and along the St. Croix River.
 Suburban communities are in the MUSA and have a minimum average net density of 5 units/acre.

-Suburban Edge

-Communities that have experienced significant residential growth beginning in the 1990s and continuing to the 2010s.
+Suburban Edge Communities that have experienced significant residential growth beginning in the 1990s and continuing to the 2010s.
 At least 40% of the land in these communities is developed, but significant amounts of land remain for future development.
 Suburban Edge communities are in the MUSA and have a minimum average net density of 3-5 units/acre.

-Superfund Site

-A Superfund site is an uncontrolled or abandoned place where hazardous waste is located, possibly affecting local ecosystems or people.

-Surface Water

-Water on the earth's surface exposed to the atmosphere such as rivers, lakes and creeks.
-(Compare with groundwater.)

-Sustainable Development

-Development that maintains or enhances economic opportunity and community well-being while protecting and restoring the natural environment upon which people and economies depend.
+Superfund Site A Superfund site is an uncontrolled or abandoned place where hazardous waste is located, possibly affecting local ecosystems or people.
+Surface Water Water on the earth's surface exposed to the atmosphere such as rivers, lakes and creeks.
+(Compare with groundwater .)
+Sustainable Development Development that maintains or enhances economic opportunity and community well-being while protecting and restoring the natural environment upon which people and economies depend.
 Sustainable development meets the needs of the present without compromising the ability of future generations to meet their own needs.

-Sustainable Water Use

-Use of water that does not harm ecosystems, degrade water quality, or compromise the ability of future generations to meet their own needs.

-Technical Assistance

-Aid provided by Council staff to local governments to implement Thrive MSP 2040, including the Master Water Supply Plan.

-Transpiration

-Loss of water from a plant, mainly through the stomata of leaves.

-Ultimate Build-out

-Having absolute development under the proposed future land use and the guidelines of the 2040 Comprehensive Plan Update (see Full Build Out).

-Unconfined Aquifer

-Aquifer without a confining layer at the top and a lack of pressure that allows the water level to easily rise and fall.

-Unsaturated Zone

-Area below the land surface that contains a mixture of air and water.

-Urban Area

-Communities that are adjacent to the Urban Center communities and have seen considerable development and growth along highways.
+Sustainable Water Use Use of water that does not harm ecosystems, degrade water quality, or compromise the ability of future generations to meet their own needs.
+Technical Assistance Aid provided by Council staff to local governments to implement Thrive MSP 2040 , including the Master Water Supply Plan .
+Transpiration Loss of water from a plant, mainly through the leaves.
+Ultimate Build-out Having absolute development under the proposed future land use and the guidelines of the 2040 Comprehensive Plan Update (see Full Build Out).
+Unconfined Aquifer Aquifer without a confining layer at the top and a lack of pressure that allows the water level to easily rise and fall.
+Unsaturated Zone Area below the land surface that contains a mixture of air and water.
+Urban Area Communities that are adjacent to the Urban Center communities and have seen considerable development and growth along highways.
 Urban areas are in the MUSA and have a minimum average net density of 10 units/acre.

-Urban Center

-Communities that include the largest, most centrally located and most economically diverse cities of the region.
+Urban Center Communities that include the largest, most centrally located and most economically diverse cities of the region.
 Urban centers are in the metropolitan urban service area (MUSA) and have a minimum average net density of 20 units/acre.

-Wastewater

-Water carrying waste from domestic, commercial, or industrial facilities together with other waters that may inadvertently enter the sewer system through infiltration and inflow.

-Wastewater Treatment Plant

-A facility designed for the collection, removal, treatment, and disposal of wastewater generated within a service area.

-Water Cycle

-The path that water takes through its various states - vapor, liquid, solid - as it moves throughout the ocean, atmosphere, groundwater, lakes and streams.
+Wastewater Water carrying waste from domestic, commercial, or industrial facilities together with other waters that may inadvertently enter the sewer system through infiltration and inflow.
+Wastewater Treatment Plant A facility designed for the collection, removal, treatment, and disposal of wastewater generated within a service area.
+Water Cycle The path that water takes through its various stages - vapor, liquid, solid - as it moves throughout the ocean, atmosphere, groundwater, lakes and streams.
+Water Table The elevation at which pore pressure is at atmospheric pressure.
+Below this elevation, the ground is saturated with water.

-Water Table

-The elevation at which the pore water pressure is at atmospheric pressure.

-Wellhead Protection Area